 APPRAISAL DISTRICT NEWS

-Notices will soon be mailed to taxpayers whose value increased from 2020 to 2021.
-While many owners feel that the values of property have decreased due to the Covid epidemic, the data throughout Texas does not support a decrease.
+Notices will soon be mailed to taxpayers whose value increased from 2021 to 2022.
 Record interest rates and people moving to Texas from other states have driven up the demand for all types of housing.
 Unfortunately, the Appraisal District must keep pace with the increases in order for local schools to receive full funding and to comply with equal and uniform taxation.

 Property owners should review their notice of value.
 This year, the notice focuses on value only.
 The often-incorrect tax estimates have been removed and the information will be sent later for those comparisons along with the meeting dates and times of local tax units to set their budgets.
 A postcard will be mailed to you with this information in August.
 This is a statewide change by the 2019 Legislature.